Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

        ssh -i ~/.ssh/id_rsa username@<Public IP of bastion host>
        sudo su -
-10. Copy over the downloaded json key (from step 2 above) to your bastion host.
+10. Copy over the downloaded json key (from step 2 above) to your bastion host, and save it by the name of `service-account-key.json`, as this is the service account key filename referenced in some of our commands later in this exercise.
+You can choose any name, just ensure you edit the commands accordingly.

-11. Download some important packages:
+12. Download some important packages:

         sudo apt update
         sudo apt install wget git -y

 12. Download the necessary cli binaries & files from your [RedHat Cluster Manager](https://sso.redhat.com/auth/realms/redhat-external/protocol/openid-connect/auth?client_id=cloud-services&redirect_uri=https%3A%2F%2Fconsole.redhat.com%2F&state=1b3b6ba7-b426-4319-9197-8d4be1f14e5f&response_mode=fragment&response_type=code&scope=openid&nonce=72beef5c-277a-4dd7-a840-721e8eddbcac) login page onto the bastion host (you can use the wget tool to directly download onto your bastion host, or simply download them and copy over to your bastion host using scp):
-    1. openshift-installer cli binary
+    1. openshift-install cli binary
     2. oc cli binary
     3.	kubectl cli binary
     4. RedHat Coreos image